 An Agent is generally someone who pressed a button, ran a script, performed the observation or published a dataset.
-The agent can be a single person, a group of persons, a project or an institute (the vocabulary is defined in Table).
+The agent can be a single person, a group of persons, a project or an institute.

 It is recommended to use organizational agents and agents with generic contacts.